 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of JBT Marel Corporation (JBTM) and Columbus McKinnon Corporation (CMCO) based on recent performance metrics.
+Below is a comparison of key strengths and weaknesses for JBT Marel Corporation (JBTM) and Columbus McKinnon Corporation (CMCO) based on recent financial and operational data.

 | Criterion | JBT Marel Corporation (JBTM) | Columbus McKinnon Corporation (CMCO) |